Black horror: 1960s to 2000s: Blaxsploitation and 1990s resurgence

 The George A. Romero film Night of the Living Dead (1968) is considered one of the first Black horror films and highly influential on the genre of Black horror overall for its casting of Duane Jones, a Black actor, in its lead role of Ben.
 In contrast to previous depictions of Black people in horror films as ineffectual, he was written to be smart, resourceful and heroic, and was also one of horror's first Black protagonists.
 The film also ends with Ben being shot and killed by a group of white vigilantes, who proceed to burn him in a manner comparable to lynching.
 Due framed the scene in the context of the assassination of Martin Luther King Jr., which took place earlier that year.

+The Blaxploitation genre of the 1970s, which also featured predominantly Black casts and creators and was targeted towards Black audiences, also produced numerous Black horror films.
 Blacula (1972) was directed by Black director William Crain and starred William Marshall, who altered the script in order to make it more socially conscious, as Prince Mamuwalde, the first Black vampire portrayed on screen.
 In it, Prince Mamuwalde begs for Count Dracula not to support the Atlantic slave trade before being bitten by him and turned into a vampire, later waking up in 1972 after his coffin is opened by antique dealers.
 Its box office success led to the creation of more Black horror films.
 Its 1973 sequel, Scream Blacula Scream, starred Pam Grier as the voodoo high priestess and African spirituality historian Lisa.
 The Bill Gunn–directed Black horror film Ganja & Hess (1973) also starred Jones and won the Critics' Choice award at the Cannes Film Festival upon its release.

-Other Blaxploitation horror films of the 1970s included Blackenstein (1973), Abby (1974), Sugar Hill (1974), which was one of the first horror films to feature a Black woman in its lead role, Dr. Black, Mr. Hyde (1976) and J. D.'s Revenge (1976), all of which gained popularity and became early examples of Black horror.
+According to Polygons Max Deering, it was a cult classic of Black horror by 2025.
+Other Blaxploitation horror films of the 1970s included Blackenstein (1973), Abby (1974), Sugar Hill (1974) (one of the first horror films to feature a Black woman in its lead role), Dr. Black, Mr. Hyde (1976) and J. D.'s Revenge (1976), all of which gained popularity and became early examples of Black horror.